Canon 60D vs Pentax K-1

 The Canon EOS 60D and the Pentax K-1 are two enthusiast cameras that were announced, respectively, in August 2010 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (60D) and a full frame (K-1) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Pentax provides 36.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Pentax provides 36.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 60D vs Pentax K-1

 The side-by-side display below illustrates the physical size and weight of the Canon 60D and the Pentax K-1.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 60D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is somewhat smaller (2 percent) than the Canon 60D.
 However, the K-1 is markedly heavier (34 percent) than the 60D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.